Science Rendezvous

 Free

 Festival-goers of all ages will get a chance to meet world-class researchers and innovators, participate in hands-on experiments, and see amazing scientific demonstrations on UBC's Vancouver campus.
 There is a Google map with all venues at the bottom of this page.
+The event is evolving as we add more presentations so please check back for updates on times and locations.

-Earth Science Building, 2207 Main Mall
+Earth Sciences Building, 2207 Main Mall

 All ages